DSpace/RestContract/authorizations.md

 ### Feature
 **/api/authz/authorizations/<:string>/feature**

-Provide access to the feature resource that the user can access thanks to this authorization.
+Return the feature resource that the user can access thanks to this authorization.

 Return codes:
 * 200 Ok if the operation succeed